trackow/hk25-teams/hk25-StCu/notes.md

-### Conceptual mechanisms
+### Concepts for mesoscale organization in stratocumulus

 #### [Comstock et al. 2005](https://doi.org/10.1175/JAS3567.1)

-Observations
-- research vessel for 6 day at a fixed location: radiosondes + radars + ceilometer
+Observations: research vessel at a fixed location + permanent buoy
-- long-term buoy: thermodynamics + radiation
-- GOES imagery

 Methods
-- power spectra and cross-spectra analysis of buoy timeseries
+- power spectra and cross-spectra analysis of timeseries
-- extraction of mesoscale with a bandpass filter in the range ~10-100 km
+- extraction of mesoscale with a bandpass filter (~10-100 km)
 - segmentation of ship observation into 3 classes: coupled, less-coupled, drizzling
 - tracking of drizzle cells with a scanning radar

 Evidence
-- surface along-wind convergence in mesoscale warm regions and divergence in cooler regions
+- mesoscale surface **along-wind convergence in warm** regions and divergence in cooler regions
 - correlations of mesoscale fluctuations
-    - coupled regime: low variance; **warm+moist** updrafts below thicker cloud with lower CB and higher CTH
+    - coupled regime: low variance; **warm+moist** updrafts below thicker cloud with lower cloud base and higher cloud top
-    - drizzling regime: high variance; **cool+moist** downdrafts below thicker clouds with lower CB
+    - drizzling regime: high variance; **cool+moist** downdrafts below thicker clouds with lower cloud base
 - diurnal cycle of the regimes: coupled dominates in the night, drizzling in the early morning, less-coupled in the afternoon
-- drizzle cells persistent for a few hours -> water must be continuously regenerated by transfer of moisture
+- drizzle cells persistent for a few hours
 - typical scale of closed and open cells 15-60 km

 Hypotheses
 - The coupled regime is associated with closed cells, the drizzling with open cells, the less-coupled with afternoon cloud thinning.
-- In the drizzling regime, some vertical mixing must be occurring throughout the boundary layer because moisture is reaching the cloud layer and replenishing it.
-Moist updrafts could be beneath cloud elements but not evident at the surface or distorted by the evaporatively cooled downdrafts.
+- In the drizzling regime, some vertical mixing must be occurring throughout the BL so that moisture is provided into the cloud.
+Moist updrafts could appear beneath clouds but are not evident at the surface or distorted by the evaporatively cooled downdrafts.

 ![](graphics/comstock_fig11.png)
 ![](graphics/comstock_fig12.png)